SongStitch/song-stitch/README.md

 There are currently 2 options to run SongStitch yourself.

 1. Build and run the application locally.
-This requires you to have `go` and `npm` installed.
+This requires you to have the `go` and `npm` installed, and the `libwebp-dev` library.

 2. Run the application inside the docker container.
 This requires `docker` to be installed.